-Eligible clients receive monthly bulk billed eye exams – if glasses are needed, clients can choose pairs from the NSW Government Spectacle Scheme at no cost.
+Eligible clients receive bulk billed eye exams – if glasses are needed, clients can choose pairs from the NSW Government Spectacle Scheme at no cost.
 This clinic operates once per month.

-If more specialist support is required, clients are supported to access tests and treatments at the Bathurst Specialist Eye Centre.
+If more specialist support is required, clients are supported to access tests and treatments at a local Opthalmologist.
 Treatments include:

 - General eye procedures